amargherio/mechanic/README.md

 ## How does it work?

 **mechanic** runs as a DaemonSet in your cluster.
-Each daemon pod monitors node updates and, for each update, checks the node conditions.
-If a `VMEventScheduled` condition is present, it queries the [Instance Metadata Service](https://learn.microsoft.com/en-us/azure/virtual-machines/instance-metadata-service?tabs=linux) for maintenance information.
+Each daemon pod monitors node updates and, for each update, checks the node conditions for any `VMEventScheduled` or other potentially impacting events.
+If any of the node conditions are confirmed as present, it queries the [Instance Metadata Service](https://learn.microsoft.com/en-us/azure/virtual-machines/instance-metadata-service?tabs=linux) for maintenance information (in the event of a `VMEventScheduled` condition) or proceedes with cordon and drain operations based on the configuration provided in the ConfigMap created for use.

-If the maintenance event is deemed impactful, it will cordon the node and begin draining pods to other nodes in the cluster.
+If the maintenance event or node condition is deemed impactful, it will cordon the node and begin draining pods to other nodes in the cluster.
 During the drain flow, a label is added to the node (`mechanic.cordoned`) indicating that it was cordoned by mechanic.
-If the daemon pod is restarted, it will check for this label and use it as an input on whether to uncordon the node if the `VMEventScheduled` condition is no longer present.
+If the daemon pod is restarted, it will check for this label and use it as an input on whether to uncordon the node if the `VMEventScheduled` or other condition is no longer present.

 ## I'm interested in contributing